Non-split, alternating links bound unique Seifert surfaces in the 4-ball: Introduction

+\begin{corollary} Up to isotopy rel.\ boundary in $B^4$, a non-split, alternating link $L$ bounds a unique minimal genus Seifert surface $S$.
+Any other Seifert surface for $L$ is isotopic rel.\ boundary in $B^4$ to a connected sum of $S$ and some number of standard tori in $S^4$. \end{corollary}

+\begin{corollary} Let $S_1, S_2$ be Seifert surfaces for a non-split, alternating link $L$ in $S^3$.
+Viewing $S^3$ as an equator of $S^4$, push the interiors of $S_1$ and $S_2$ off $S^3$ toward opposite normal directions of $S^3$ to obtain surfaces $S_1^+, S_2^-$ in $S^4$ with the same boundary but disjoint interior.
+The closed surface $S_1^+\cup S_2^-$ bounds a handlebody smoothly embedded in $S^4$, i.e.,\ is smoothly unknotted. \end{corollary}

 There are certain cases where a knot or link is already known to have a unique minimal genus Seifert surface up to isotopy rel.\ boundary in $B^4$.
 For example, a fibered link $L$ bounds a unique minimal genus Seifert surface up to isotopy rel.\ boundary in $S^3$.
 This condition is also known to hold for some other simple families of knots, see e.g.,\ \cite{lyon-simple-unique,kobayshi-uniqueness}.
+Theorem \ref{thm:main} is the first theorem proving uniqueness of minimal genus Seifert surfaces for a family of knots up to isotopy rel.\ boundary in $B^4$ when uniqueness does not hold in $S^3$.
-Many surfaces that are distinct in $S^3$ become isotopic rel.\ boundary in $B^4$ (See \cite[Section 2.1]{hayden-kim-miller-park-sundberg} for a detailed discussion of constructions in the literature).

-However, the first two authors along with Hayden, Park, and Sundberg constructed many examples of minimal genus Seifert surfaces with common boundary that do not become isotopic rel.\ boundary in $B^4$ \cite{hayden-kim-miller-park-sundberg}.
+Many surfaces that are distinct in $S^3$ become isotopic rel.\ boundary in $B^4$.
+See \cite[Section 2.1]{hayden-kim-miller-park-sundberg} for a detailed discussion of constructions in the literature.
+However, the first two authors along with Hayden, Park, and Sundberg constructed many examples of connected, minimal genus Seifert surfaces with common boundary that do not become isotopic rel.\ boundary in $B^4$ \cite{hayden-kim-miller-park-sundberg}.
 Even more examples of this behavior have since been produced by Aka--Feller--A.\ B.\ Miller--Wieser \cite{aka-feller-miller-wieser}.
 Thus in general, we do not expect a knot or link to bound a unique minimal genus Seifert surface, even up to isotopy rel.\ boundary in $B^4$.

 In Theorem \ref{thm:main}, we focus on the setting of alternating links.
 A non-split, alternating link may bound multiple minimal genus Seifert surfaces up to isotopy rel.\ boundary in $S^3$.
 As an explicit example, Trotter showed the knot {\tt{9$_4$}} bounds at least two distinct minimal genus Seifert surfaces \cite[Theorem 2.6]{trotter}.
-Roberts further constructed an alternating family of knots $\{K_n\}$ such that $K_n$ bounds at least $2^{2n-1}$ distinct minimal genus Seifert surfaces \cite{roberts}.
+Roberts further constructed a family of alternating knots $\{K_n\}_{n\in\mathbb{N}}$ such that $K_n$ bounds at least $2^{2n-1}$ distinct minimal genus Seifert surfaces \cite{roberts}.
 However, we conclude from Theorem \ref{thm:main} that these Seifert surfaces are isotopic rel.\ boundary in $B^4$.